 - consider people traveling from out of town who may wish to attend;

-- the funeral will be about 45 minutes; 60 minutes with a Eucharist; and length may be longer if there are a number of people giving a eulogy or if there is additional music.
+- the funeral will be about 45 minutes; 60 minutes with a Eucharist; and longer depending on the eulogy and/or additional music;

-- if there is to be an cremation and/or internment, check with the crematorium and cemetery for their hours; and
+- if there is to be a cremation and/or internment, check with the crematorium and cemetery for their hours; and

 - they do not work on Saturday afternoon and Sunday, and